Overhead & Profit: When Your Claim Should Include O&P

 That phrase — “the amount which it would cost the insured” — is the key.
 It does not say the amount the insured actually spent.
 It does not say the amount the insured could save by acting as their own GC.
 It says what it would cost.
 And for most repairs of any complexity, what it would cost includes overhead and profit for a general contractor.

-California also requires insurers under 10 CCR 2695.9(b) to provide a written estimate that is “reasonable in amount and scope.”
-An estimate that systematically excludes a legitimate cost component — one that the carrier's own software recognizes as separate from line item pricing — is not reasonable.
-It is an estimate designed to underpay.
+California also requires insurers under 10 CCR 2695.9(d) to supply a written scope of loss and/or written estimate to the claimant.
+The regulation contemplates that the insurer's estimate will reflect what is reasonably necessary to restore the property to its pre-loss condition consistent with accepted trade standards.
+An estimate that systematically excludes a legitimate cost component — one that the carrier's own software treats as separate from line-item pricing — is difficult to reconcile with that obligation.

 When O&P Disputes Go to Appraisal